VarunV991/RSA-Steganography/README.md

 In this project, I have used RSA encryption to encrypt the message first and then hide the encryted message using LSB Stegnography.

-RSA encryption provides extra layer of security to hidden data.
+RSA encryption provides an extra layer of security to hidden data.